Ejguzman3988/bodega-redux/README.md

 ## Vocab List:
 ---
 - What is CreateStore:
     - what arguments does it take?
+- What is the Provider:
+    - What should we give the provider to make it happen?
 - Reducer:
     - What arguments does it take?
+- Dispatch:
+    - What arguments does it take?
 - Action:
-    - (END OF LECTURE): How does thunk affect our action?
+    - (END OF LECTURE): How does thunk change our action?
+---
+- Out of the four vocab words above, which actually makes a state change and a triggers a re-render?
+    - A. reducer
+    - B. action
+    - C. dispatch
+    - D. dispatch(action)
 ---
 ## Deliverables
 ---